hooge104/geospatial_mapping_pipeline/README.md

 # Geospatial Mapping Pipeline
 A fully automated geospatial pipeline for ecologists.

+## Citation info
+When using (part of) this modeling workflow, please cite Van den Hoogen et al., BioRxiv (2021).
+A geospatial mapping pipeline for ecologists, doi: xxx

 ## How to get started
 1. Sign up for a GEE account on https://signup.earthengine.google.com
 2. Install Python 3 on your local machine (e.g. using Anaconda)